spex-xray/pyspextools/_sources/reference/ogip.rst.txt

 of the RMF to one SPEX response component.
 If a more optimal re-arrangement of groups in components is desired, that should be done with other methods in the pyspextools module (ref).

+In some rare cases (e.g. ROSAT responses), the energy grid in the response matrix contains bins with a zero width.
+The Rmf class has a method called ``fix_energy_grid``, which just moves the bin boundary by a tiny amount.
+If this case is recognized by the ``check`` method, it will return ``2`` with a warning.
+The user can decide what to do with the warning.
+In ``ogip2spex``, the bins are fixed automatically while issueing a warning at the same time.

 **Update (version 0.4.0)**: There is a new type of RMF file that contains two MATRIX extensions in the fits file that both model different components of the instrument response.
 Pyspextools can convert these spectra now and in the resulting SPEX format the separate MATRIX extensions are translated into SPEX response components.

+.. _ogipregion_class:

 The OGIPRegion class description
 --------------------------------